knowit-solutions-cocreate/datadrivet-docs/05-setting-up-repository.md

 1. Review existing repositories in
    [Existing Repositories](03-existing-repositories.html)
 2. Discuss with the Datadrivet team:
-   - Alexander Reinthal
    - Jimmy Flatting

-**Remember**: When in doubt, start with the existing monorepo.
+**Remember**: When in doubt, start with the existing `datadrivet-infra-opendatastack`.
 You can always refactor later if a genuine need emerges.